How to Host Multiple Ghost Blogs on a Single Server with Docker and Nginx

 sudo apt install docker-compose -y

-- Set Up a Working Directory Create a directory to hold your configurations:
+Create a working directory to hold your configurations:

 mkdir docker-dir